alekho77/fundory-app/README.md

 ## 📄 License

 The project is distributed under a custom source-available license that permits code inspection but prohibits usage without explicit permission from the author.
+See the full [License](LICENSE.md) for details.

 ---